FAQ - Employers Benefits

-- How soon will my employee receive his/her first benefit payment from Disability Insurance or Paid Family Leave after he/she mails their claim form?
+- How soon will my employee receive their first benefit payment from Disability Insurance or Paid Family Leave after they mail their claim form?

 We calculate the weekly benefit amount based on the calendar quarter with the highest earnings in the claimants base period.
 The base period covers 12 months and is divided into four consecutive quarters of three months each.
-The wages the claimant was paid approximately 5 to 17 months before the claim begins are included in the base period (they must be subject to the SDI tax).
+The wages the employee was paid approximately 5 to 18 months before the claim begins are included in the base period (they must be subject to the State Disability Insurance [SDI] tax).
 The base period does not include wages paid at the time the claim begins.
-See weekly benefit amounts.
+For more information, visit Calculating (DI) Benefit Payment Amounts and Calculating (PFL) Benefit Payment Amounts.

-An employee may not receive Paid Family Leave insurance benefits if he or she is receiving or will receive State Disability Insurance, Unemployment Compensation Insurance, or Workers’ Compensation benefits for the same period.
+No. An employee may not receive Paid Family Leave insurance benefits if they are receiving or will receive SDI, Unemployment Insurance, or workers’ compensation benefits for the same period.
 Other benefits, such as employer paid benefits for baby bonding, may also affect payment of Paid Family Leave benefits.

 The SDI program treats sick leave wages as wages earned.
 SDI benefits will be reduced by the amount of sick leave wages received, and may render the employee ineligible for benefits depending on the amount of sick leave wages received and the employee’s weekly benefit amount.